snow depths exceeding 3 meters are not uncommon.

 ![]() | ![]() | ![]() | ![]() |

-are two popular powder spots: "Hotel A Course" and "Champion A Course," which start from the top of the slope.
-Both courses include ungroomed snow zones.
-Head to these courses first thing in the morning by gondola and enjoy a powder run.
+Two popular powder spots are the "Hotel A Course" and the "Champion A Course," both starting from the top of the slopes.
+These include ungroomed areas.
+Head to these courses first thing in the morning, access them by gondola, and enjoy a powder run.

 ![]() | ![]() | ![]() | ![]() |